gushitig/gushitig/README.md

 - 👩‍ A recent full-stack web developer graduate from Codeup.

-- 🌎 Located in San Antonio, TX, but willing to relocate.
+- 🌎 Located in San Antonio, TX.

 - 🔭 I’m currently working on solidifying the knowledge I've learned these last 6 months.